MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD08_LAB_MANUAL.md

 4. Add existing views to the web application.

-5. Add sections to layout and views.
+5. Add a section to the layout.

 6. Run the application.